-You may have noticed having a pain on one side of your abdomen right around the time you ovulate.
+You may have noticed a pain on one side of your abdomen right around the time you ovulate.
 This pain is called ovulation pain.
-If you are alert to changes in your body, you may also notice other signs of ovulation taking place, such as an increase in cervical mucous, bloating, or tender breasts.
+If you are alert to changes in your body, you may also notice other signs of ovulation taking place, such as an increase in cervical mucus, bloating, or tender breasts.
 The medical term for ovulation pain is mittelschmerz, a German word meaning “middle pain”.
 Not everyone notices or has pain during ovulation.
-Only about 1 in 5 women experience mittelschmerz and in most cases it can be relieved with an over the counter medication like Tylenol.
+Only about 1 in 5 women experience mittelschmerz, and in most cases, it can be relieved with an over the counter medication like Tylenol.

 When a woman ovulates, the egg bursts through a follicle inside her ovary and is moved through the fallopian tube towards the uterus.
 During ovulation, the fallopian tube contracts rhythmically.
 These contractions help to push the egg through the fallopian tube and towards the uterus.
 The pain you feel during ovulation is most likely a result of the egg bursting through the follicle.
 Following that, you may notice some mild cramping as the fallopian tube contracts and moves the egg through the fallopian tube.
 You may notice a pinching pain first – probably from the follicle bursting – and then dull cramping.
 Some women only notice the cramping feeling and others feel both types of ovulation pain.
 It can last for a few hours or a few days.

 For most women ovulation pain is not severe and usually disappears within a day or so after ovulating.
 If you are having severe abdominal pain, you may be experiencing something other than ovulation pain.
 There are some conditions that could be confused with ovulation pain such as ovarian cysts, appendicitis, or endometriosis.
 If you are having severe abdominal pain that is not typical for you or does not go away after a few days, you should consult your doctor.

 If you are having discomfort from ovulation pain, there are several things you can try to help relieve the pain.